pandammonium/blipper-widget-old/README.txt

 1. Leave the 'Redirect URI' field blank.
 1. Indicate that you agree to the 'Developer rules'.
 1. Press the 'Create a new app' button.
 1. You should now see your Credentials (Client ID and Client Secret) and Access Token.
-Copy and paste these into the corresponding fields on the WP Blipper Widget settings page.
+Copy and paste these into the corresponding fields on the Blipper Widget settings page.

-You can revoke access from WP Blipper Widget to your Polaroind|Blipfoto account easily:
+You can revoke access from Blipper Widget to your Polaroind|Blipfoto account easily:

 1. Sign in to your Polaroid|Blipfoto account.
 1. Go to [your Polaroid|Blipfoto app settings](https://www.polaroidblipfoto.com/settings/apps).